Hamiltonian and double-bracket flow formulations of quantum measurements: Connection with double-bracket gradient flows

 Gradient flows represent a powerful approach to constrained optimization problems~\cite{HelmkeMoore1994, blochHamiltonianGradientFlows1994}.
 Generically defined as evolutions on a constrained manifold, gradient flows follow paths of steepest descent (or ascent) of a given quality function defined on that manifold.
 In quantum applications, gradient flows play a crucial role in enabling advanced methods for quantum control~\cite{dirr2008lie, schulte-herbruggenGradientFlowsOptimization2010} and quantum machine learning~\cite{wiersemaOptimizingQuantumCircuits2023, wiersemaHereComesSUN2024}.

 On the other hand, double-bracket (DB) flows have, in recent years, gained increasing attention within the quantum computing community for the design of efficient quantum algorithms~\cite{schulte-herbruggenGradientFlowsOptimization2010, xiaoyueStrategiesOptimizingDoublebracket2024, gluzaDoublebracketQuantumAlgorithms2024,gluzaDoublebracketQuantumAlgorithms2025}.
 DB flows are commonly introduced as equations of the form $dX/dt = [[N, X(t)], X(t)]$ where $N$ is a diagonal matrix with unique entries.
 These systems exhibit the remarkable property that the unique stable fixed point $X_\infty = \lim_{t \goto \infty}X(t)$ of the dynamics is also a diagonal matrix with elements following the same sorting as those of $N$.
 In other words, if $\text{diag}(N)$ is sorted in increasing order, $\text{diag}(X_\infty)$ is in increasing order as well~\cite{Brockett1991}.
+Double-bracket flows have also been studied in the quantum physics literature in the setting of continuous renormalization-group methods for Hamiltonian diagonalization~\cite{glazek1993renormalization, wegner1994flow, hornedal2023geometric}.

 In geometrical terms, DB flow equations can be formulated as gradient flows on the adjoint orbit of a Lie group~\cite{blochCompletelyIntegrableGradient1992, tam2004gradient, schulte-herbruggenGradientFlowsOptimization2010}.
 This connection was recently exploited in Refs.~\cite{gluzaDoublebracketQuantumAlgorithms2025, mcmahon2025equating} to frame imaginary-time evolutions~\cite{goldberg1967integration} as DB flows for ground state preparation, enabling coherent implementations on quantum hardware.
 In this context, DB flows provide the crucial theoretical bridge between the fundamentally non-unitary operation defined by the imaginary-time evolution and a circuit implementation in terms of unitary operations.